Warty17/Balatro_Iceberg/README.md

 Idol-Hack - This is the other main kind of build used in High-Score runs.
 It consists in having a retrigger Joker (which doesn’t need to be Hack but could also be Sock and Buskin or Dusk) and the Idol, a Joker that doubles the mult each time a card randomly chosen from the deck is scored.
 To make the Idol always choose the card you want, perfect deck-fixing is required (with every card of the deck being the same rank and suit).

+Preserving the Fool - Sometimes the best strategy regarding tarot cards is to wait before using less important tarots so that you can find the Fool and get the tarot that you just used right away.
+This strategy is predominately used to get more copies of Death and The Hanged Man tarots.

 Perkeo Observatory - The upgraded voucher of Telescope is a voucher named “Observatory”, which gives x1.5 mult for each planet card held in the consumable slots if specified hand (of the planet cards) is played.
 Observatory alone isn’t that good, since you have a maximum of three consumable slots, but having the legendary Joker Perkeo makes it a really good scoring option.
 Perkeo’s ability is to double a random consumable held, and it can be copied by Blueprint and Brainstorm.
 This means that (if the planet card is Pluto, and you’ve already got Antimatter and three Ectoplasms landing on Blueprints) if you have Perkeo and eight Blueprints you’ll be able to get nine copies of Pluto in one round, increasing the score by 38.4 times each round.

 Demo Version - Before the game came out, LocalThunk released a demo version of Balatro for the people to play with reduced available Jokers and different UI in some areas.

+Hand Agnostic Builds - Often, while playing the game, you will rely on your hand level to get your score higher.
+However, sometimes you will not need to level your hand, since you have already gotten all the score that you need.
+This happens when in your Joker roster you have both a good +Chips Joker and a good +Mult Joker, and a bunch of xMult Jokers as usual.

 Ante 39 - In the first eight antes the score increase is manageable and you are able to scale your Jokers faster than the blinds, though, in endless, it is not the case.
 After ante eight the score gets bigger and bigger every ante and eventually the base score required increments by factors of thousands each ante.
 At ante thirty-eight the base score requirement is 9.0e288, which still is small enough for it to be understood by the game.
 At ante thirty-nine the score requirement is a bit less than ten billion times bigger and so surpasses the 64-bit float limit, and gets displayed as “nan” (meaning “not a number”).
 Since logic operations cannot be done with “not a number” the game cannot check if your score is greater than it, so, even if you score naneinf you’ll lose.